CONCACAF is a beast of its own, as Klinsmann learned in a deflating draw with Guatemala in World Cup qualifying

 The energy was instantly sucked out of the building, which is exactly what the Americans were hoping for.
 But that didn’t last long.

 “They looked pretty dead and dejected going into the locker room,” Herculez Gomez said.
-“But they were out home and were trying to get something out of this since they were deeper in the hole, so I’m not too surprised.”
+“But they were at home and were trying to get something out of this since they were deeper in the hole, so I’m not too surprised.”

 As the teams returned to the pitch for the second half, the fans chanted “si se puede” or “yes we believe.”
 And sure enough the home-field advantage returned in Guatemala’s favor, leaving the U.S. team stunned and the home crowd ecstatic.